agneisilva/Multiples-sensor-mqtt-mongo/README.md

 # MQTT Multiples sensor Example Application

-A sample application built that shows how MQTT could be used to manage a multiples sensor sent data to a server,  which will record it into da mongo data base
+A sample application built that shows how MQTT could be used to manage a multiples sensor sent data to a server,  which will record it into da mongo and influxdb data base

 ##RUN